• Theo Reads Blog

 As an award-winning author and someone I respect immensely recently reminded me:

 “I'm not sure I would agree that what you are doing has been done before.
-We know erotica readers will pay for their reading material.
+We know (romance and spicy story) readers will pay for their reading material.

-We also know that erotica is not treated well by most of the other online reading platforms.
+We also know that (romance and spice) is not treated well by most of the other online reading platforms.
 Even Amazon seems nonsensically to be in a constant campaign against it, suppressing the search results for an ever-increasing number of terms and keywords they find objectionable, as well as an ever-growing list of what they police on cover designs.

-It makes sense that the way to remove that friction in the marketplace is to build a reading platform that supports rather than suppresses erotica, and makes it easy to accept readers' money for it.”
+It makes sense that the way to remove that friction in the marketplace is to build a reading platform that supports rather than suppresses (romance and spice), and makes it easy to accept readers' money for it.”

 To authors who want to learn more about Theo, I hope you’ll take a few minutes to read this post and, if you like what you read, schedule a time to chat.